ChidoEfobi/platform-architecture-standards/README.md

 - Environment isolation architecture
 - Security platform naming models

-The purpose of this repository is to demonstrate my approach to designing governed, enterprise-ready cloud platforms — not just deploying infrastructure.
+The purpose of this repository is to demonstrate my approach to designing governed, enterprise-ready cloud platforms, and not just deploying infrastructure.